International Application-F-1 Visa Transfer

 - Tuition Deposit and Application fee - $1,650 tuition deposit and $30 application fee ($1,680 total) to be submitted with application packet.

 - As part of the application packet, prospective international students must submit a tuition deposit of $1,650.
-This deposit is almost one-third of a semester's tuition.
+This deposit is partial pre-payement of the first semester's tuition.

 - It will be deducted from your first semester's tuition bill once you arrive and register for classes.